florianm/sqlmesh-python-models/README.md

 ## Purpose

-This repository contains a SQLMesh project showcasing Python models to load data from a CSV file into Postgres tables.
+This repository contains a SQLMesh project showcasing how to load data from CSV into DuckLake.

 (In development:) A signal is used to trigger the loading of data only when the CSV file is updated.